KelvCodes/Traffic-Light-Simulator-/README.md

 ✅ **🔁 Start & Stop Controls** – Manage the simulation with buttons.

 ✅ **💾 No Backend Required** – Fully runs in the browser using **vanilla JavaScript**.
-✅ **🔁 Delete Expenses** – Remove unnecessary entries with one click.

 ---